 The Things the Court Will Need to Know to Dissolve Your Marriage

 When it comes time for the court to determine whether or not to grant your request for a divorce, you’ll need to appear in court to confirm that you meet all the legal requirements to terminate your marriage.
-Often, your attorney will walk you through a series of questions to demonstrate that you have met the legal requirements.
-The judge may or may not ask you additional questions.
-Here’s what you can expect to be asked.

-- Your full name-the court needs to confirm who you are
+- Your full name—The court needs to confirm who you are.

 - The name of your spouse

-- Whether or not you have lived in the state of Texas for at least six months-you cannot legally obtain a divorce for 180 days after moving to Texas
+- Whether or not you have lived in the state of Texas for at least six months—You cannot legally obtain a divorce for 180 days after moving to Texas.

 - Whether you have lived in the county where you filed your divorce complaint for at least three months (90 days) prior to filing